adishs/neurips2021_curriculum-teaching-demonstrations_code/README.md

 3 - Cur-T teacher

+The '--task_type' flag can be selected as either "shortest_path" or "tsp" for the two respective environments.

 The '--number' flag specifies the run ID.
 In our paper, results are averaged over 5 runs.
 Additionally, the '--gpu' flag can be used to select the gpu ID.
 Further flags are detailed in the code.

 Obtain results for all four teaching algorithms, i.e., x = {0, 1, 2, 3}.
 Then run the following command to get the result graph:
-`python3 plot_results.py`
+`python3 plot_results.py --task_type y`

-The path to the result graph will be './results/test_reward_graph.pdf'.
+The result graph will be written to the results folder.